olivecai/robotarm-complexity-2025/notes/roughnotes.md

 ### Lipschitzian Optimization wthout the Lipschitz Constant

 DIRECT algorithm seems very appealing based on conclusion: has only one parameter that appears to be 'faily insensitive' and eliminates need to Lipschitz constant by carrying out simultaneous searches with all possible constants.
 Can also run in very high dimensional spaces.
 Does not require derivatives.

+# July 16

+Still looking for a global lipschitz constant solution.

+Worst case scenario if we cannot find anything: sample over the joint space and multiply that by a factor > 1, since it is highly likely we will always underestimate the true Lipschitz constant from purely empirical guessing, and it is better to overestimate the constant anyways.

+### Enlarging the domain of starting points for Newton’s method under center conditions on the first Fréchet-derivative, Esquerro, Hernandez-Veron

+This paper suggests we can find better starting positions for Newtons Method based on a starting position we already have, even if that initial starting position is not necesarily very good.

+Many papers also use the local Lipschitz constant to enlargen the domain of parameters, but this is quite restrictive.

+Some authors require that, instead of Lipschitz continuity, we must have Holder continuity:

+There exist two constants K >= 0 and p in [0,1] such that operator norm(F'(x)-F'(y)) <= K* operator norm (x-y) ^p

+Now we are using instead of a Lipschitz constant, a function in the usual Lipschitz inequality.
+This function w is a nondecreasing function.

+*What is meant by 'center lipschitz'?*

+Condition B2b:
+There exist x~ in X and two continuous and nondecreasing functions w~ : R positive --> R positive and h~ : [0,1] --> R positive such that w~(0) >= 0 , w~ (tz) <= h~(t)w~(z), with t in [0,1], z in [0, inf), and operator norm of F'(x) - F'(x~) <= w~(operator norm of x-x~), x in X

+What does that even mean?

+Region of Accessibility: The set of starting points such that an iterative method will allow any solution of an equation from any point of the set to converge to the solution.

+### Newton's Method: an Updated Approach of Kantorovich's Theory

+There exists semilocal, local, and global methods of studying convergence.

+SEMILOCAL: demand we know initial x, find domain of parameters to get ball of convergence
+LOCAL: demand we know final x, find domain of params to get the region of accessibility
+GLOBAL: convergence of sequence xn to the solution x* in a domain and independently of the initial approximation x0.

+Essentially, is there some Newton-Kantorovich method that mitigates need for the Lipschitz global constant?

+OPTIONS according to the World Wide Web:
+- Center Lipschitz
+- Lipschitz + Center Lipschitz
+- Holder continuity
+- Weak Lipschitz

+Allegedly there is a way to, given a starting point, find a better starting point, but it's very difficult to parse the paper and find the actual method.
+Right now we are scrolling through the same proofs againa nd again...